Mohammed-Afeef-Sayeed/House-Wala/README.md

 # House-Wala

-An Online House Rental System
+An Online House Rental System.
+Developed as a College Group Project using HTML, CSS(Bootstrap), PHP(Backend Connection), MySQL as Database